Objective-C 3.0 Draft Specification

 • registration/bootstrap metadata and related artifact plumbing.

 What is still incomplete is the last step: consuming all of that emitted metadata as a fully live runtime object system.
+The matrix keeps those owner files as internal evidence until executable behavior is proven.

 1. Finish runtime bootstrap and multi-image registration.